|Class Meets: MWF 11:30 Dana

 The content of all written assignments are also covered by the Honor Code.
 Each person must write his or her own web pages and exam answers.
 The content is what I will be evaluating, not the layout.
 Therefore, you may work collaboratively to create the layout for your web pages but not the content.
 For example, it is fine to ask someone for help in creating relative links, inserting Jmol files, how to use a particular public web site for sequence analysis, etc. However, it is unacceptable for you to "borrow" text from another student or any document, or electronic source unless you explicitly cite the reference.
 You can consult the Biology Department's plagiarism web page

-Genomics, proteomics and bioinformatics are three areas of biology that are heavily dependent upon web resources.
+Genomics, proteomics and systems biology are heavily dependent upon web resources.
 Therefore, you must learn how to create web pages.
-You will have four writing assignments that will be submitted online and not on paper.
-You can see a description of each assignment at this URL.
+You will have two html writing assignments that will be submitted online and not on paper.